andrewscwei/retropie/README.md

 $ sudo dd bs=1m if=<path to .img> of=/dev/rdisk<disk# from diskutil> conv=sync
 ```

 This process takes a while.
-While waiting, you can sned a `SIGINFO` signal by pressing `Ctrl+T` to track the progress.
+While waiting, you can send a `SIGINFO` signal by pressing `Ctrl+T` to track the progress.

 After the image is copied over, you are done.
 You can insert the SD card to your RaspberryPi and boot up RetroPie for the first time.